An Algebraic Roadmap of Particle Theories, Part I: General construction: Simultaneous group actions of the reflective type

 Readers should take note that it is also possible to bypass the $*_{\overrightarrow{\mathbb{H}}}$ step in $\langle 3 \rangle$.
 In this case, one may move from the Standard Model's pre-Higgs $\mathfrak{su}(3)\oplus\mathfrak{su}(2)\oplus\mathfrak{u}(1)$ directly to the Standard Model's post-Higgs $\mathfrak{su}(3)\oplus\mathfrak{u}(1)$, simply via $*_{\overrightarrow{\mathbb{C}}} $.
 Again, this outcome originally came as a surprise.

-Particularly satisfying about this last result is the fact that \it the familiar complex conjugate is what dictates the Standard Model's final unbroken gauge symmetries. \rm Conceivably, the Standard Model's gauge group could have broken in a different way, had it been paired with a different Higgs sector.
+Readers may observe in particular that \it the familiar complex conjugate is what dictates the Standard Model's final unbroken gauge symmetries. \rm Conceivably, the Standard Model's gauge group could have broken in many different ways, had it been paired with different Higgs sectors.
 Could the complex conjugate ultimately be stewarding the symmetry breaking process?